Last updated: November 10, 2025

 Alpha AVS-10T

 Another favorite, the 90 lbs Alpha AVS-10T costs around $1,000, but is relatively untested.
-The bowl capacity is 10 liters or 10.5 quarts, and the max mixing capacity is 5.6 kg or 12.3 lbs for dough.
+The bowl capacity is approximately 10 liters (2.6 gallons) or 10.5 quarts, and the maximum mixing capacity is 5.6 kg (approximately 12.3 lbs) for dough.
 This capacity is generous for a low-cost mixer, and it is a real spiral mixer.

-The unique variable-frequency motor has numerous benefits, including quieter operation, more mixing speeds, more torque, and easier maintenance.
+The unique variable-frequency motor offers numerous benefits, including quieter operation, increased mixing speeds, enhanced torque, and simplified maintenance.
 The digital controller interface makes operation easy and includes features such as inching, reverse, and a removable bowl to help with the dough removal and cleaning processes.

 This mixer may be great for doughs with low and high hydration levels.
 The digital timer allows a baker to set the mixer and walk away while working on other tasks.